josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 **Nice to meet you!**
 ```

-You don't need to copy that directly; you're welcome to put whatever content you like in your Markdown posts, and to name them however you prefer.
+You're welcome to put whatever content you like in your Markdown posts, and to name them however you prefer.
 But I _will_ be using those two frontmatter properties in the examples (especially `date`), so if you don't have them, just be prepared.

 Anyway, if you want, you can visit `/blog/_posts/1` (or whatever your markdown post is named, if not `1`), just to confirm that nothing is showing.
 Private routes, doing their thing.
 (Good, because we don't want duplicate content on our site.)